groundhoggwp/groundhogg/README.txt

 * TWEAKED added new code for the default form.

 = 1.0.11 =
-* ADDED New Funnel Reporting Graph at top of funnel when in reporting mode.
+* ADDED New FunnelStepsContainer Reporting Graph at top of funnel when in reporting mode.
 * ADDED compatibility for modal outside of funnel editor.
 * TWEAKED New form build improvements.
 Popup UI for adding fields in the form builder.